 Many of the students who qualify for the scholarships in Nepal belong to the Dalit or “untouchable” class of Nepal.
 Coming from a lifetime of social discrimination and generations of extreme poverty, few of these children are ever able to attain enough education to create a sustainable lifestyle.

-The scholarships are given to those who are at the verge of leaving the school.
+The scholarships are given to those who are on the verge of leaving the school.
 With the support of a CHOICE Nepal scholarship, these students can afford to stop working and attend school.

 In other areas of the country, CHOICE Nepal provides scholarships at three levels: